 Infectious diseases, from flu to smallpox, affect all of us at one time or another.
 Through the Infectious Disease Division (IDEPC), we monitor the occurrence of infectious diseases, develop strategies for preventing and controlling disease, and work to put those strategies into action.

-- IDEPC Org Chart
+- IDEPC Org Chart (PDF)

 Chart showing the structure of the division, as well as lists showing current personnel.